BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Changes/README.md

 Thanks to Orudeon for encouraging me to get some more phaselock BPD fun.

 ### Change log
+* [2018-09-12] v1.2.
+Fixed a bug that got Phaselock stuck after a death during the artificial Phaselock time.
 * [2018-09-09] v1.1.
 Added the Helios stuff.
 * [2018-09-08] v1.0.